We may earn affiliate commissions for the recommended products. Learn more.

 I had to copy and paste the login credentials from the browser extension on some websites

-I found Bitwarden’ password sharing confusing.
+I found Bitwarden’s password sharing confusing.
 To share login credentials or separate vaults, you must create an organization.
 You can then add your family members to the organization and decide what you’ll share.
 The overall design is unintuitive and is not great for kids or the elderly.

 bitwarden send feature new